 The casserole will be deliciously melted, crispy and golden.

-Or place in a casserole/baking dish and reheat in a hot oven (original cooking temp) until piping hot.
-Place a piece of kitchen foil or a lid over the dish to prevent browning too much or overcooking.
+Alternatively, place the leftover casserole into a heat-proof dish and reheat in a hot oven (original cooking temp) until piping hot.
+Or reheat portions of casserole within an air-fryer, following your manufacturers instructions for timings, etc. Place a piece of kitchen foil over the dish to prevent the nachos browning too much while the filling reheats.

 * The beans can be subbed out for any of your preferred beans.

-* Switch the passata (tomato sauce) for tinned chopped tomatoes.
+* Switch the passata (sieved tomato sauce) for tinned [canned] chopped tomatoes.

-* Drizzle a home-made vegan cheese sauce over the tortilla chips instead of the grated cheese
+* Drizzle a home-made vegan cheese sauce over the tortilla chips instead of the shredded cheese

-* If preferred omit the nacho topping, and serve once the casserole has been cooked on the stove top.
+* If preferred omit the nacho topping, and just enjoy the casserole.
 Mix through some nutritional yeast flakes for a cheesy hit.

 * Not a fan of mushrooms?
-Use the equivalent of vegan mince either fresh or frozen.
+Use the equivalent of vegan mince [crumbles] either fresh or frozen.
 Or rehydrate dried TVP (textured vegetable protein) mince.
-Or mince rehydrated dried soya curls.

 * replace the fresh onion and/or garlic with a few teaspoons of the dried varieties.